Oia, Greece: Geography

-It is built on the steep slope of the caldera and the houses and restaurants are built into niches carved into the caldera on the seaward side.
+It is built on the steep slope of the caldera, and the houses and restaurants are built into niches carved into the caldera on the seaward side.
 There are narrow passageways and a central square.

-The sun light hours in this village are much longer than in the Fira town.
+The sunlight hours in this village are much longer than in Fira town.
 Its paths are very narrow and hence get congested during the tourist season.
-The idyllic surroundings of the town have a complex of white washed, blue domed churches and charming, traditional Cycladic houses and cave houses that are carved into the rock face on top of the cliff.
-It is set in a location which provides excellent views of the sunset over the caldera.
+The idyllic surroundings of the town have a complex of white-washed, blue-domed churches and charming, traditional Cycladic houses and cave houses that are carved into the rock face on top of the cliff.
+It is set in a location that provides excellent views of the sunset over the caldera.
 To the southwest, the Bay of Armeni, reachable from the town on foot or by mule, was once an important boatbuilding centre.
 Small repairs are now done on a single wharf.
 Excursion boats for trips around the island and ferries to Therasia leave from here.
 The harbour of Ammoudi on the western side of the town is reached by steep stairs north of Fort Londsa; there are a few tavernas and a pebble beach.

-The village is located on top of a hill, at about 150 m elevation, and known as the "Eagles nest" from where Palia and Nea Kameni volcanoes are seen and also the island of Therasia.
-It is situated to the north of the island and Fira is at distance of 11 km.
-The main street in the town, in the central square, is the main trekking path which is cobbled, called the "Nikalaou Namikaou", which goes up the hill winding round the caldera.
-The island is reached from Fira which is the transport terminus of the island.
+The village is located on top of a hill, at about 150 m elevation, and is known as the "Eagle's Nest" from which Palia and Nea Kameni volcanoes are seen, as well as the island of Therasia.
+It is situated to the north of the island, and Fira is at a distance of 11 km.
+The main street in the town, in the central square, is the main trekking path, which is cobbled, called the "Nikolaou Nomikou", which goes up the hill winding round the caldera.
+The island is reached from Fira, which is the transport terminus of the island.
 Caldera boat cruise options are available from either Oia or Fira.